 Competition is not a bad thing, it’s good.
 In fact, it’s great!
 Many of us thrive on it and may not even realize it.
 We love sports, music, reality TV shows.
 Those are all competitions.
 So, why when it comes to thinking about writing a book or starting a business or trying something new in Internet marketing, are we afraid of competition?
 Why do we shy away from it?
 Competition is awesome, if you are on top.
 If not, you may get beat out.
 But, the objective is to find a way to win!
 That’s my point.

 When you look at what you are marketing, find a way to win.
 Find a market no one has tapped.
 Think outside the box.
 If you are in a resort area, decide what is the best amenity you have and market it.
 If you are writing a book, find a market maybe no one thought would read your book.
 Or, maybe find a new way to tell people the same thing.
+Just be sure that there is a market large enough to warrant your tapping it.

 First option, I tell you I am writing a book.
 I tell you I am published.
 I tell you to buy my book.
 I buy ads to tell you about my book and why you should buy it.
 I ask you to share it with your friends, maybe they might want my book.
 I place my book for sale on Amazon.
 My response, dull.
 If I am interested in your subject matter, I will buy your book, otherwise, probably not.